-Price: The tracker costs $150, and the monthly service plan is $45, which is definitely steep.
+Price: The tracker costs $150, and the monthly service plan is $39.99 on an annual plan.
 They offer sales on their website, so if you are planning to get this one, be sure to look for savings.

 Device: The device is approximately 3” in length and can easily fit in your child’s pocket.
 The tracker sits inside a pouch that can be fastened with the snaps onto your child’s clothing.
 Alternatively, you can buy a belt accessory if having it on the clothing is uncomfortable.